higutomo38/aos-python/README.md

    * *     * * *   root    for i in `seq 0 20 59`;do (sleep ${i}; python /home/admin/configlets_intdown_flap.py) & done;
    service cron restart
    ```
+5. Check 'Physical Diff' tab in 'uncommited' on AOS and then push 'commit'.